-Our Board: Pat Kinsley, Cllr Anna Grainger, Cllr Fiona Murray, Don Nugent, Maria Burke King, Robert Browne, Daphne Ellis, Aileen Eglington, Brendan Phelan, Martin Higgins, Owen Keegan, Fionnuala Murphy.
+Our Board: Don Nugent, Robert Browne, Aileen Eglington, Brendan Phelan, Fionnuala Murphy, Martin Higgins, Owen Keegan, Cllr Anna Grainger and Cllr Fiona Murray.

 Don was appointed Centre Director of Dundrum Town Centre in November 2003 ahead of its opening on 3rd March 2005.
 The opening garnered a huge level of publicity in the national media, including TV and radio.